 What you must do

 You must ensure that your employees are kept safe from harm so far as is reasonably practicable.
-This means that the risk from using knives must be controlled to ensure people do not suffer cuts.
 You must assess the risk of your employees being cut by knives and take reasonable precautions.

 What are the risks?

 - Accidents involving knives are common in the catering industry.
 They usually involve cuts to the non-knife hand and fingers but can lead to injuries on the upper arm and torso.

 - Cleavers are commonly used for chopping and the same controls for knives should be adopted.

 - Train employees in the safe use of knives and safe working practices when sharpening them

 - Use a knife suitable for the task and for the food you are cutting

 - Keep knives sharp

 - Cut on a stable surface